 Student Organization Virtual Resources

 Student Organization leaders are encouraged to continue operating virtually as they are able at this time.
 This page is meant to provide you with guidance and resources for working towards your mission virtually.
-You can find the latest information that’s been communicated to student organizations here.
 If you have questions that aren’t answered by this page or other communication, please email email@example.com.